oristopo/nanoTAPR/README.md

 Some high quality commercial attenuators are not exactly 50.0 ohms in impedance.
 A resistance error of 0.5 ohms in the \"50 ohm terminated\" calibration step is enough to degrade the return loss dynamic range.
-Similarly, the quality of the SHORT and OPEN used in the fixture calibration can degrade the calibration.
-This is one reason the VNA uses SMA rather than BNC connectors for
+Similarly, quality of SHORTs and OPENs used in fixture calibration can degrade calibrations.
+This is one reason nanoVNA uses SMA rather than BNC connectors for
 CH1 and CH0 ports \-- these connectors cause less
 discontinuity than other types.

+Proper calibration needs:
-A high-quality SHORT with minimal excess inductance, and a high quality OPEN with minimal excess capacitance is needed to properly calibrate the VNA.
+-   a high-quality SHORT with minimal excess inductance,
+-   a high quality OPEN with minimal excess capacitance, and
+-   a high-quality 50-ohm termination with known delay

+Details:
 -   A high-quality SHORT normally consists of a screw-on connector shell that shorts the center pin to the outside shell with minimal excess inductance.
 These are manufactured commercially.
 Alternatively, an